open-pioneer/trails-starter/docs/RepositoryGuide.md

 ### TypeScript

 As a general rule, most code should be written in TypeScript.
+The usage of typescript has many advantages.
-This protects against bugs, improves the developer experience (autocompletion, early detection of problems, etc.) and also ensures that type definitions and documentation for reusable libraries or bundles can be generated with little effort.
+It protects against bugs, improves the developer experience (autocompletion, early detection of problems, etc.) and also ensures that type definitions and documentation for reusable libraries or bundles can be generated with little effort.

 However, usage of JavaScript _is_ supported.